- Fat injections or hyaluronic acid-based fillers can be used to achieve more prominent and perpetually perky nipples.

 “Most women have nipples that become erect from the cold or from stimulation, but for women who want them to be erect all of the time, there are some temporary solutions,” says Miami plastic surgeon Dr. Jacob Freiman.

-Here’s what you need to know about nipple injections, one of most controversial cosmetic procedures to emerge in recent years.
+Here’s what you need to know about nipple injections, one of the most controversial cosmetic procedures to emerge in recent years.

 How does it work?